 …the sage keeps to the deed that consists in taking no action and practises the teaching that uses no words.

-The best jokes are pointless, like the 100m for people with no sense of direction; the best walks are over hills which roll on forever, like in Galloway; the best lessons are those which end with a question.
+The best words are pointless; the best walks are over hills which roll on forever, like in Galloway; the best sentences are those which express incompleteness.

 “It is because it lays claim to no merit/ That its merit never deserts it.”